tonethar/IGME-230-GDD-Master/notes/web-apps-3.md

     - https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement

-Go ahead and try running the code sample below - it is attempting to change the text of the &lt;h1> on the page to "My *UFO* Page":
+Try running the code sample below - it is attempting to change the text of the &lt;h1> on the page to "My *UFO* Page":

 ### dom-1.HTML